tontechio/pow-miner-gpu/index.md

 HW Supported:

-- Nvidia: nVidia GT640+ or newer, Quadro series with Kepler chip or newer (FX not supported)
+- Nvidia: nVidia GTX 1060 or newer, Tesla series
-- Radeon HD78xx series and newer, AMD GPU GCN 1.0+
+- Radeon RX 570 and newer, AMD GPU GCN 1.0+

-- HD4000 or newer
+**NB: other GPU not tested and not supported**

 | GPU | Hashrate |
 |-----|:---------|